 With UBI programs that track only mileage, the company will often charge you a monthly base rate plus a per-mile charge.

 Keep in mind that an insurance company’s UBI program details may vary by state or not be available in certain states.

-Here are brief summaries of usage-based programs offered by some insurance companies.
+Here are brief summaries of some usage-based programs out there.

 - Progressive Snapshot — The Snapshot device or mobile app tracks your mileage, the time of day you drive and how you drive.

-- State Farm Drive Safe & Save — The mobile app measures behaviors like acceleration, braking, cornering, speed and distracted driving.
+- State Farm Drive Safe & Save — The mobile app measures mileage and behaviors like acceleration, braking, cornering, speed and distracted driving.

-- Travelers IntelliDrive — The app captures the time of day you drive, along with your speed, acceleration and braking.
+- Travelers IntelliDrive — The app captures the time of day you drive, along with your speed, acceleration, braking and distractions.

 Check with your insurance agent or the insurance company for more details on these programs.

 Is usage-based insurance worth it?